kingston-hackSpace/Audio_Recording/teensy4_0.md

 - Wire the speaker to any of the amplifier's Right of Left **speaker OUTPUT** connectors

-- Wire **potentiometer** to Audio Shield's volume pins as follows:
+- Wire the **potentiometer** to Audio Shield's volume pins as follows ([see reference image here]):

     - POT left > Audio Shield GND

     - POT middle > Audio Shield VOL

     - POT right > Audio Shield 3.3V

 - Plug the **Qwiic connector** the amplifier.